Addressing the gas kinetics Boltzmann equation with branching-path statistics: Application: the BKW mode

-The results of algorithms \ref{algo:HS-integrator} and \ref{algo:bkw-detailed}, with sampling laws listed in Eqs.~\eqref{eq:HS-sampling} and \eqref{eq:probas-simples-bkw}, are displayed in Figs.~\ref{fig:bkw-res-cm} and \ref{fig:bkw-res-Qft}.
+The results of Algo.~\ref{algo:HS-integrator}, with sampling laws listed in Eqs.~\eqref{eq:HS-sampling}, are displayed in Figs.~\ref{fig:bkw-res-cm} and \ref{fig:bkw-res-Qft}.
 There seems to be no problem in quantifying tiny parts of the gas, especially those located at high kinetic energy, even fractions as small as one billionth of the total.